dstc8-track2/NOESIS-II/README.md

 - There are no links where both values are less than 1000.
 In other words, the annotations specify what each message is a response to, starting from message 1,000.

 ### Baselines ###
-Baselines for some subtasks will be available soon.
+Baselines for subtask 1 and 4 are available [here](https://github.com/dstc8-track2/NOESIS-II/tree/baseline).

 ### Evaluation ###